Want to learn how to make your own DIY wreath?

 - Secure the wire with ribbon by wrapping it around the wreath and twisting the ends.

 - Hang and enjoy your pretty mushroom wreath!

-I love how the mushroom wreath looks against the freshly painted yellow door!
+I love how my DIY wreath looks against the freshly painted yellow door!